hashicorp/terraform-k8s/docs/workspace-sync.html.md

 }
 ```

 Note that the Terraform Cloud API token is a broad-spectrum token.
-It allows
+It allows the
-creation of workspaces and execution of runs.
-It will not offer access control
+token holder to create workspaces and execute Terraform runs.
+You cannot limit
-on the workspace level or roles within the team.
-In order to support a
+the access it provides to a single workspace or role within a team.
+In order to
-first-class Kubernetes experience, security and access control to this token
+support a first-class Kubernetes experience, security and access control to this
-must be enforced by [Kubernetes Role-Based Access Control
+token must be enforced by [Kubernetes Role-Based Access Control
 (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) policies.

 As long as there is an environment variable called `TF_CLI_CONFIG_FILE` and the